stnxo2023/Stealth-Requests/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

-Before submitting a pull request, please format the your code with Ruff: `uvx ruff format stealth_requests/`
+Before submitting a pull request, please format your code with Ruff: `uvx ruff format stealth_requests/`

 [↑ Back to top](#table-of-contents)